History of Green Tea (A Chinese Perspective)

 Clinical studies suggest that green tea extract may boost metabolism and help burn fat.
 One study confirmed that the combination of green tea and caffeine improved weight loss and maintenance in overweight and moderately obese individuals.
 Some researchers speculate that substances in green tea known as polyphenols, specifically the catechins, are responsible for the herb’s fat-burning effect.

 Several population-based clinical studies have shown that both green and black teas help protect against cancer.
 For example, cancer rates tend to be low in countries such as Japan where people regularly consume green tea.
 However, it is not possible to determine from these population-based studies whether green tea actually prevents cancer in people.
 Emerging clinical studies suggest that the polyphenols in tea, especially green tea, may play an important role in the prevention of cancer.
 Researchers also believe that polyphenols help kill cancerous cells and stop their progression.
+Recent research also indicates that green tea is very effective in prevention against certain cancer types.
+Actually, the effectiveness of this tea is greater than that of fiber and Vitamin C combined.
+It has been used successfully to prevent cancer of the bladder, uterus, stomach, skin and lung.

 The use of herbs is a time-honored approach to strengthening the body and treating disease.
 However, herbs contain active substances that can trigger side effects and interact with other herbs, supplements, or medications.
 For these reasons, people should take herbs with care, under the supervision of a practitioner knowledgeable in the field of botanical medicine.